 Growing up I lived in a household with parents who are both educators.
 Because of their work, I had many opportunities to travel around the world and experience a number of different cultures.
 Through those experiences, I came to understand the importance of community, and how people work together to overcome difficult situations.
 My parents work also rubbed off on me, and education has become one of my passions.

 Since moving to Michigan permanently in 1999 I attended Western Michigan University where I received my undergraduate and graduate degrees.
 From there I worked a number of jobs till I was given an opportunity to teach in Dallas, Texas.
 I spent two and a half years there and realized that my life was back in Michigan.
 After moving back, I was able to obtain two certificates in teaching and continue to work in the field today.

-A few years ago, I worked for Discount tire, and I can tell you firsthand that the number of people coming in to have tires replaced, as well as wheels, was pretty bad.
-This was five years ago, and yet many of those same roads have still not had any work done to them.
-I ride a motorcycle, and the roads are very dangerous for those of us that do ride.
+A few years ago, I worked for Discount Tire, and I can tell you firsthand that the number of people coming in to have tires replaced, as well as wheels, was pretty bad.
+This was back in 2014, and yet many of those same roads have still not had any work done to them.
+I also ride a motorcycle, and the roads are very dangerous for those of us that ride.
 For me, personally, it does not end there.
 I love water, it is my go-to drink and I have concerns about PFAS in my drinking water, just like everyone else.
 I also had to deal with the cost of living in Kalamazoo County, with a job that did not pay me a livable wage.
 It is very difficult to do on your own, and people do not deserve the worry that comes with it.